 This article serves as your listening guide for the L4LM Monthly Mix—your liner notes, your peek inside our brains.
 Hear a song you like as you listen through?
 Scroll down (or “cmd + f” search) and find out “what’s good” with the selection—why that music moved us this month.
 We hope we can help you discover something that moves you, too.

-Dive into L4LM Monthly Mix For the Soul below and subscribe on Spotify to make sure you don’t miss any new playlists.
+Dive into L4LM Monthly Mix What’s New? below and subscribe on Spotify to make sure you don’t miss any new playlists.

 You can also scroll down to the bottom of the page to revisit past months’ mixes.
 Happy listening!